Just Dance (song)

 "Just Dance" is the debut single by American singer Lady Gaga.
-She co-wrote the song with Akon and his producer RedOne.
-It also features vocals from Colby O'Donis and was released on April 8, 2008, as the lead single from Gaga's debut studio album, The Fame.
-The song was written by Gaga in 10 minutes as "a happy record".
-"Just Dance" lyrically speaks about being intoxicated at a club.
+It was released on April 8, 2008, as the lead single from Gaga's debut studio album, The Fame (2008), through Streamline Records, KonLive, Cherrytree Records, and Interscope Records.
+The song features additional vocals from fellow American singer Colby O'Donis, and was written in 2008 by Gaga herself, alongside its producer RedOne and American singer Akon.
+It was also recorded at Record Plant Studios, based in Hollywood, Los Angeles.
+A dance-pop song with elements of electropop and synth-pop, the track lyrically speaks about being intoxicated and partying at a nightclub, and was written by Gaga in 10 minutes as "a happy record", evident through the chorus of "just dance, gonna be okay".

 "Just Dance" received acclaim from music critics, who complimented its club anthem-like nature and the sound associated with it.
-The song was a sleeper hit, spending almost five months on the Billboard Hot 100 before finally peaking at the chart's summit in January 2009.
-Outside of the United States, "Just Dance" topped the charts Australia, Canada, Greece, Ireland, the Netherlands, and the United Kingdom, as well as the top ten of the charts in the Czech Republic, Denmark, Germany, Hungary, Israel, New Zealand, Norway, Spain, and Sweden.
-The single is among the best-selling singles of all time, having sold over 10 million copies.
+The song was a sleeper hit, spending almost five months on the Billboard Hot 100 before finally reaching number one in January 2009.
+It is certified eleven times Platinum by the Recording Industry Association of America (RIAA), fourteen times Platinum in Australia, and Diamond in Canada.
+Outside of the United States, "Just Dance" topped the charts in Australia, Canada, Greece, Ireland, the Netherlands, and the United Kingdom, as well as the top ten of the charts in the Czech Republic, Denmark, Germany, Hungary, Israel, New Zealand, Norway, Spain, and Sweden.
+It was the third-best-selling single of 2009 in the US and the UK.
+The track is among the best-selling digital singles of all time, having sold over 10 million copies.